-A non-orthogonal time-domain full-wave solver, is developed based on the discrete surface integral (DSI) technique.
-Closed form expressions are derived for the coefficients used in the leap-frog computation scheme so that the DSI technique can be implemented as a generalised finite-difference procedure.
+A non-orthogonal time-domain full-wave solver, is developed based on the Discrete Surface Integral (DSI) technique.
+Closed form expressions are derived for the coefficients used in the leap-frog computation scheme so that the DSI technique can be implemented as a generalized finite-difference procedure.
 This procedure is employed to investigate the propagation characteristics of a typical interconnect via in printed circuits.
 The numerically calculated scattering parameters show consistent behavior with measured results.
 A square via with equal area is also evaluated.

-H. Shi and J. L. Drewniak, "Study of Interconnect Vias by the Discrete Surface Integral Method," Proceedings of the 1995 IEEE International Symposium on Electromagnetic Compatibility, 1995, Institute of Electrical and Electronics Engineers (IEEE), Jan 1995.
+H. Shi and J. L. Drewniak, "Study of Interconnect Vias by the Discrete Surface Integral Method," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (1995, Atlanta, GA), pp. 228-233, Institute of Electrical and Electronics Engineers (IEEE), Aug 1995.

 The definitive version is available at http://dx.doi.org/10.1109/ISEMC.1995.523552